Library Linked Data in the Cloud: OCLC's Experiments with New Models of Resource Description

 Library Linked Data in the Cloud: OCLC's Experiments with New Models of Resource Description will be beneficial to librarians, archivists, computer scientists, and other professionals interested in modeling bibliographic descriptions as linked data.
 It is available in libraries, in print from Amazon and a variety of other retailers, and also as an eBook from Morgan and Claypool.

-See the Library Linked Data in the Cloud webinar recording (featured above) or OCLC news release for more information about the book.
+See the Library Linked Data in the Cloud webinar recording (featured above) for more information about the book.
 For more information about OCLC’s linked data efforts, see the OCLC Linked Data Research project page.

 The video above is a webinar recording in which the authors discuss the lessons they learned about linked data as they wrote the book, and how these lessons helped them to identify and prioritize the next steps for library linked data.